 Family: Rubiaceae

 Little maintenance is required.
 It will grow in both dry and wet areas, provided an appropriate trade-off of adequate drainage and regular water.
-This shrub can grow to 25 ft and are very hardy when established.
-Although typically propagated by seed, borers sometimes infest the seeds, reducing the possibility for reproduction but otherwise not affecting the plant.
+This shrub can grow to 25 ft. and are very hardy when established.
+Although typically propagated by seed, boring insect pests sometimes infest the seeds, which reduces the possibility for reproduction, but not much else.
+Serious pests include the green coffee scale (Coccus viridis) and the black twig borer (Xylosandrus comapctus).

 Plant Uses: